 For many, braces are an awkward memory from middle school or high school.
 Although orthodontic R&D strives to make current teeth straightening methods as less painful as possible, adults who opt to get braces might be surprised to encounter one inconvenience—eating can be like pulling teeth.
 The discomfort is usually the worst during the first week (or every after adjustment), as the teeth and mouth adapt to the braces.

 Fortunately, a trusted Denver dentist, such as those from the Cody Dental Group, may recommend several things you can do to make eating more comfortable during this time.
 For example, you can blend your fruits into smoothies, and cook vegetables first to soften them.
 Since peanuts and almonds will be painful to chew, you can get by with peanut and almond butter for now.

 While you can’t sink your teeth into steaks or ribs yet, you can get your protein fix from cold cuts or even seafood.
 Don’t forget to eat slowly and carefully while your teeth still feel tender.
 You can have soups to relieve pain as their heat promotes blood circulation.

 Gargling or rinsing with salt water is also helpful in preventing painful mouth infections from developing.
 Lastly, if the pain becomes too much to handle, you can ask your regular dentist in Denver, CO to prescribe pain relievers.

-The benefits of getting braces is definitely worth the pain.
-You’ll not only get a prettier smile, but healthier teeth and gums as well.
+The benefits of getting braces are definitely worth the pain.
+You’ll not only get a prettier smile but healthier teeth and gums as well.
 Your dentist will happily help you adjust to your new braces.

 (From So Khloe Kardashian Got Adult Braces.
 Is This Really a Big Deal?, Glamour, May 16, 2013)